 On our Industry 4.0 page we mentioned how Industry 4.0 is about more than just the smart factory or the implementation of technologies.
 On this page we take a look at the essential elements of smart logistics, logistics management and supply chain management (SCM) in Industry 4.0, often called Logistics 4.0.

-If you need more than an overview of the essential elements of supply chain and logistics in the age of Industrial IoT, autonomous applications and cyber-physical systems you might want to check out our articles on the use of robots and cobots in logistics, the role and evolutions of IoT (Internet of Things), cloud and advanced analytics in connected logistics or read about digital transformation in transportation and logistics first.
+If you need more than an overview of the essential elements of supply chain and logistics in the age of Industrial IoT, autonomous applications and cyber-physical systems you might want to check out our articles on the use of robots and cobots in logistics, the role and evolutions of the Internet of Things (IoT), cloud and advanced analytics in connected logistics or read about digital transformation in transportation and logistics first.

 It is clear that the various technologies, evolutions and challenges/solutions in these articles come into play when looking at Logistics 4.0, smart supply chain management and the digital supply chain as we do here.
 So, consider them part of this supply chain and logistics article.